 When your friends or loved ones try to counsel you or set up you with someone, you not only ignore their advice but become aloof and distant.
 You’re convinced that you did the right thing by quitting on love and the others don’t know what they’re talking about.

-Your insistence on giving up on relationships and love and your loved ones’ efforts to try to make you see why you shouldn’t can cause friction in your bond with them too.
-You start avoiding meeting or talking to them out of fear that the same old conversation about why you shouldn’t give up on love forever will come up again.
+Your insistence on giving up on ever finding love and refusal to see reason can cause friction between you and your loved ones.
+You start avoiding meeting or talking to them so you don’t get dragged into the same old conversation about why you shouldn’t give up on love forever.

 Related Reading: How I Made A Fool Of Myself When Trying To Woo My Crush